US STOCKS-Wall Street set to climb on Ukraine peace talks, Fed on tap | Business

 The global mood was also lifted by China's promise to roll out more stimulus for the economy and keep markets stable, fueling a rally in U.S.-listed Chinese shares.
 The Fed is seen raising interest rates by at least 25 basis points at the end of its two-day meeting later in the day, in what would be the first in a series of rate hikes this year as it steps up the fight against stubbornly high inflation.

 The policy statement is due at 2 p.m.
 ET (1800 GMT) and will be followed by Fed Chair Jerome Powell's news conference.
 Traders will be closely watching the updated quarterly economic and interest rate projections for clues on how fast rates will increase.
-"Everybody expects a 25-point rate hike later today, but it is probably going to be accompanied by a more cautious but not overly hawkish commentary," said Robert Pavlik, chief investment strategist and senior portfolio manager at SlateStone Wealth.
+"Everybody expects a 25-point rate hike later today, but it is probably going to be accompanied by a more cautious but not overly hawkish commentary," said Robert Pavlik, senior portfolio manager at Dakota Wealth in Fairfield, Connecticut.

 "People are looking mainly for projections about rate hikes going forward and we expect that the Fed is not going to back off from the number of hikes that they are planning for this year but they may take a slower approach to do it."
 Big banks rose in premarket trading.
 Wells Fargo and Citigroup were up 1.7% and 1.5%, respectively, as U.S. Treasury yields hit their highest since mid-2019.